Office of Federal Contract Compliance Programs (OFCCP)

 The U.S. Department of Labor’s Office of Federal Contract Compliance Programs and ResCare HomeCare Spokane, a federal contractor, reached a settlement on allegations that the company was responsible for systemic sex discrimination against 77 qualified men who applied for in–home care positions.
 The rejected applicants will receive $92,000 in back wages and interest, and ResCare agreed to make eight job offers to the class members as well as reform its hiring practices.

-OFCCP Director Patricia A. Shiu stated: "Outdated stereotypes about women being better suited to caregiving jobs than men perpetuate unlawful and unfair sex discrimination.
-At OFCCP, we are committed to combating sex stereotyping whenever it gets in the way of equal employment opportunities for qualified workers."
-A copy of the press release is available online.
+OFCCP Director Patricia A. Shiu stated: “Outdated stereotypes about women being better suited to caregiving jobs than men perpetuate unlawful and unfair sex discrimination.
+At OFCCP, we are committed to combating sex stereotyping whenever it gets in the way of equal employment opportunities for qualified workers.” read the Labor Department’s OFCCP Resolves Sex Discrimination Case with ResCare HomeCare press release.